skair72/scrapImagesYandex/README.md

 # A tool for scrapping images from yandex

-I wrote a really useful script for scrapping only original images from yandex
+I wrote a really useful script for scraping only original images from yandex

 ## Getting Started